+Module Activity

-Module Activity During O-week, complete the orientation activities on Moodle to become 1 familiar with the structure of the course, the nature of the project, and how ı to work with your advisor.
-During this process, you will be allocated an advisor with broad expertise in your area of interest.
-Prepare your project proposal (1,000 words).
-The proposal demonstrates the feasibility of your project in scholarly terms (e.g., conceptual approach, 2 methods, research question) and practical terms (e.g., ability to complete the project within the time frame).
+1 During O-week, complete the orientation activities on Moodle to become familiar with the structure of the course, the nature of the project, and how to work with your advisor.
+Further scheduling details about group meetings will be provided on moodle.

+2 Prepare your project proposal (1,000 words).
+The proposal demonstrates the feasibility of your project in scholarly terms (e.g., conceptual approach, methods, research question) and practical terms (e.g., ability to complete the project within the time frame).
 Your advisor must approve the project proposal before proceeding.
 This is due within the first few weeks of term.

-3 Complete the proposed project 4 Submit the final project report
+3 Complete the proposed project

+4 Submit the final project report